wrapperband/OpenTrafficSurvey/README.md

 The dysfunctionally of the planning system, particularly with local roads is disturbing, what can we do about it?

-The first thing to do is monitor the situation so those with responsibility can't continue to put their head in the sand, pretending what they don't know doesn't heart them...
+The first thing to do is monitor the situation so those with responsibility can't continue to put their head in the sand, pretending what they don't know doesn't hert them...

 Currently, the effects of traffic on the population near the roads is not even considered as a factor unless over kill danger is apparent, whilst new developments have every consideration of noise and traffic effect.